DPS-Dev-Team/azure-content/DevCenter/Ruby/HowTo/table-service.md

-﻿<properties linkid="dev-ruby-how-to-table-services" urlDisplayName="Table Service" pageTitle="How to use table storage (Ruby) - Windows Azure" title="How to use table storage (Ruby) - Windows Azure" metaKeywords="Windows Azure table storage service, Azure table service Ruby, table storage Ruby" Description="Learn how to use the table storage service in Windows Azure.
+﻿<properties linkid="dev-ruby-how-to-table-services" urlDisplayName="Table Service" pageTitle="How to use table storage (Ruby) - Windows Azure" title="How to use table storage (Ruby) - Windows Azure" metaKeywords="Windows Azure table storage service, Azure table service Ruby, table storage Ruby" description="Learn how to use the table storage service in Windows Azure.
 Code samples are written using the Ruby API." metaCanonical="" disqusComments="1" umbracoNaviHide="1" writer="guayan" />